Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 17. Love Frankie By Jacqueline Wilson

 Jacqueline Wilson was my childhood!
-I read recently that she has written over 100 books and is the most borrowed author from libraries.
+She has written over 100 books and is the most borrowed author from libraries.

-If you were a British teen in the 90s and bookworm you will definitely have read some of her work.
+Did you grow up in the 90s or 00s?
+Then you will definitely have read some of her work.

 Wilson has never been one to avoid controversial topics.
 And Love Frankie is no different.
 It explores mental health and coming out in teens.